START THE JOURNEY

 Prerequisites

-- Be a Canadian Citizen or a Landed Immigrant
+- You must be a Canadian Citizen or a Landed Immigrant

-- Be at least 14 years old to fly solo, and at least 16 years old for the permit to be issued
+- You must be at least 14 years old to fly solo, and at least 16 years old for the permit to be issued

 Requirements

-- Minimum of 25 hours flight time including dual and solo
+- You must complete a minimum of 25 hours flight time including 15 hours dual (with an instructor) and 10 hours solo (by yourself!)

-- Pass the Transport Canada Written Test and Flight Test for the RPP
+- You must pass the Transport Canada Written Exam for the Recreational Pilot Permit

 Cost